lemonguy-104/dotfiles/README.md

 # Symlink all of them.
 README.md and TODO needs to be deleted to symlink all.
 stow *

-# Symlink only one, in this case, Xresources.
+# Symlink only one, in this case, urxvt.
 stow urxvt
 ```